elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/index.md

 ### Software setup
 To run this course you need to install Docker on your computer [Instructions here](https://docs.docker.com/get-docker/) and have access to a text editor program that can edit and save ASCII text documents (Not a word processor like Word).
+NB Course examples assume an Intel architecture computer (i386).
+The author has ssucessfully run the exercises on an Apple Silicon Macintosh by creating a UTM Debian linux Virtual machine with Intel emulation.